 Why do dark chocolate products have a higher level than milk chocolate?
-More chocolate liquor (liquid unsweetened chocolate).
+Because dark contains more chocolate liquor (liquid unsweetened chocolate) than milk chocolate does.

 The United States Department of Agriculture identifies it as the chief source of lead in chocolate.
 You guessed it, chocolate liquor!

 How dangerous is the heavy metal?

 Well, it's not labeled a toxic metal for nothing.
 The Environmental Protection Agency web site states lead may cause behavioral problems, learning disabilities, seizures and death.

 Children six and under are most at risk.

 The EPA warns that unless detected early, children with high levels in their bodies can suffer from: